Andrew LiskoAlumnus class of '10

 “It was unexpected but understandable, given the circumstances,” Lisko said.
 “Still, it was disappointing because we felt the case was going our way.”

 Handling setbacks is part and parcel of Lisko’s new criminal law practice, started with the help of the Incubator for Justice in August 2011.

 After graduating from CUNY Law, Bronx-born Lisko looked at becoming a public defender or union organizer in New York.
 H e also interviewed with the Legal Aid Society.

-“I didn’t get the job, but I knew I had to do work that aligned with my values,” said Lisko, who learned about the incubator and decided to give it a try.
+“I wanted to do work that aligned with my values,” said Lisko, who learned about the incubator and decided to give it a try.
 The incubator allowed him to take the risk, start a practice, and learn to manage the practice and his money.